GodOfKebab/wg-quickrs/docs/quick-start/server.md

 ### After installation

-Once the installer completes, you'll be ready to initialize your agent:
+Once the installer completes, you'll be ready to initialize your agent and test that everything works:

 ```bash
 # System installation